More of Roy Orbison's Greatest Hits

-More of Roy Orbison's Greatest Hits is a Roy Orbison album from Monument Records recorded at the RCA Studio B in Nashville, Tennessee and released in 1964.
+More of Roy Orbison's Greatest Hits is a Roy Orbison album from Monument Records recorded at the RCA Studio B in Nashville, Tennessee and released in 1964, and was available both in stereo and mono.
 The songs "It's Over" and "Indian Wedding" were recorded at the Fred Foster Studios also in Nashville.

 In the US, the single released from the album, "It's Over", debuted on the Billboard Hot 100 in the issue dated April 11, 1964, peaking at number nine during its 11-week stay. on the Cashbox singles, it reached number ten during its 12-week stay. it spent two weeks at number one in The U.K during its 18-week stay.
 In the UK the song chosen as the single for release was "Borne on The Wind", and it entered the singles chart there for the week of February 26, 1964, stayed around for ten weeks, peaking at number 15.

 The album debuted on the Billboard Top LPs chart in the issue dated August 22, 1964, and remained on the chart for 30 weeks, peaking at number 19.
 It reached number nine on the Cashbox albums chart where it spent there for 22 weeks.
 Bear Family included also the album in the 2001 Orbison 1955-1965 box set.